What to Expect

 What is cross-examination?

 When a person is done giving their testimony, the other party may ask them questions.
 This is called cross-examination.
-You may only ask questions.
+You may only ask questions about their testimony.
 You may not comment on their testimony or make statements.
 If you disagree with what the person said, you may ask the judge to let you testify again.

 What is a witness?

-You are allowed to have witnesses.
 A witness is someone who will give testimony to support your case.
+You are allowed to have witnesses, but you are not required to have them.
 You need to make sure they are available at the time of the hearing.
-HCA may also have witnesses.
+The judge decides who may testify as a witness.

 What are closing statements?